Siamul/NLP-Project/README.md

 # NLP-Project

-## Here's the pairwise sentences from a part of the Shrek plot and the Gutenberg Poetry corpus found by closest distance between the keywords of each sentence using GloVe (https://nlp.stanford.edu/projects/glove/) vectors trained with Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors).
+## Here's an example of the sentence matching.
+We have the pairwise sentences from a part of the Shrek plot and the Gutenberg Poetry corpus found by closest distance between the keywords of each sentence using GloVe (https://nlp.stanford.edu/projects/glove/) vectors trained with Common Crawl (840B tokens, 2.2M vocab, cased, 300d vectors).

 #########################################################################################################################
 -----------------------------------------------